AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 **Step 8: Bearish Signal Detection Using Shooting Star and 200-Day Moving Average**

 (We seek to identify potential bearish setups by detecting the reversal Shooting Star candlestick pattern combined with the price trading above the 200-day moving average (MA200).
-The purpose of this step is not to generate short-selling trades but rather flag stocks that should be avoided for buying after identifying bullish hammer setups.)
+The purpose of this step is not mainly used to generate short-selling trades but rather flag stocks that should be avoided for buying after identifying bullish hammer setups.)

     import pandas as pd
     import yfinance as yf